-Our team just finished delivering a large project to one of our clients where both quality and schedule were essential.
+Our team just finished delivering a large project to one of our clients where both the translation schedule and quality were essential.

 With localization, the schedule typically drives the need for resources.
 We apply a sophisticated mathematical model to derive the number of people required and the project plan needed to complete the project on time.